Updated: September 5, 2021

-The most important actions community members can take now to reduce the risk of infection and prevent the spread of any respiratory illness, including COVID – 19 are:
+The most important actions community members can take to reduce the risk of infection and prevent the spread of any respiratory illness, including COVID-19 are:

 - Practice physical distancing – avoid social gatherings and crowds.
 If you are around people outside your family, do your best to stay at least two metres away from them, and work from home if you are able.
-Gatherings of more than five people are currently prohibited by the Ontario government.
+Gatherings of more than 10 people are currently prohibited by the Ontario government.

 - Follow usual best practices for hygiene, including: